 "Every matter is unique.
 I take the time to listen to my clients and their desired outcomes.
 We then work together – as a team – to accomplish that goal, be it aggressive litigation, business resolution, or somewhere in the middle."

-Frank focuses his practice on corporate disputes, emphasizing business tort, insurance and financial services litigation.
+Frank focuses his practice on business torts, corporate governance litigation and shareholder disputes.
 His clients are typically mid-sized companies operating in the Mid-Atlantic.
-He works flexibly to resolve matters in the boardroom or courtroom.
-Ultimately, he strives for a results-oriented strategy wherever that may take him.
+Striving for a results-oriented strategy, he works flexibly to resolve matters in the boardroom or courtroom.

 Frank’s recent experience includes: